esnet/iperf/docs/invoking.rst

                  sctp_bindx(3).
 The  --B  flag  will be ignored if this flag is specified.
 Normally SCTP will include the protocol addresses of all  active  links on the local host when setting up an associa- tion.
-Specifying  at  least  one  --X  name  will  disable  this behaviour.
-This  flag  must  be  specified for each link to be included in the association, and is  supported  for  both  iperf servers  and  clients  (the  latter are supported by passing the first --X argument to bind(2)).
-Hostnames are accepted as argu- ments  and are resolved using getaddrinfo(3).
+Specifying at least one --X name will disable this  behav- iour.
+This flag must be specified for each link to be included in the association, and is supported for both iperf servers  and clients (the latter are supported by passing the first --X argu- ment to bind(2)).
+Hostnames are accepted as arguments  and  are resolved  using  getaddrinfo(3).
 If  the  --4 or --6 flags are specified, names which do not resolve to  addresses  within  the specified protocol family will be ignored.

           --nstreams n
                  Set number of SCTP streams.